Hypertufa is a mixture of peat moss, cement and sand that you can sculpt and make into your own garden decor pieces and planter pots.

 This is easy to do just take little bits of mixture and form them into four little rectangle blocks and let them cure like everything else you make.

-These will sit under each corner of of the sculpture raising it up and allowing air circulation.
+These will sit under each corner of of the sculpture raising it up to allow air circulation and drainage.

 It’s very important to cure these feet in the same way as the project itself or they won’t be strong enough to hold up the weight of the filled planter.